Nightingale Bursary - Funded Training Available to Health and Social Care Staff

 • Walking – walking frames, sticks, etc.

-• Seating – standard and specialised chairs and seating
+• Seating – standard and specialised chairs and seating.

-• Medical/Surgical – disposable medical and surgical support equipment
+• Medical/Surgical – disposable medical and surgical support equipment.

-Essex County Council have recently established a new contract for the provision of the equipment, with Medequip Assistive Technology, which commences on 1st July 2023, and this includes the delivery, collection, cleaning, maintenance/testing and refurbishment of the equipment.
-This service is provided across ECC Adult Social Care, Family Ops and Education and through a number of Essex-based Health and Local Authority partners.
+Essex County Council have established a contract for the provision of the equipment, with Medequip Assistive Technology, which commenced on 1st July 2023, and this includes the delivery, collection, cleaning, maintenance/testing and refurbishment of the equipment.

 Market Rating

-Having undertaken some recent market engagement it is clear that there are a number of high quality and motivated providers in the market.
+Having conducted a tender process for the community equipment just over a year ago, and subsequent reviews of the market, it is clear that there are a small number of high quality and motivated providers in the market.
 The Council anticipates that demand for the service will remain high as more people are supported to live in their own homes.
-It is thought that staffing of the equipment service is not likely to be as challenging as homecare or residential care.
-The markets for both the manufacture and distribution of equipment are strong and mature.
+It is thought that the staffing of the equipment service for the next five years will not represent a significant challenge.

 Market Quality Market Supply ECC Demand